Who are we?

 We have specialists who focus on leadership, teamwork, eye tracking and equality, diversity and inclusion in the workplace.
 With over 20 years' experience in applying academic linguistics (the study of language and its structure) in business, we offer a unique portfolio of workshops, consultancy, online courses and eye-tracking; all backed up by our world-class research.

 For products/services tailored to individual sectors, please visit our specialism pages.
-To find out more or to discuss working with us, please get in touch - we'd love to hear from you.
+To find out more or to discuss working with us, please contact us.

 Meet the team

 Founder and Director of LiPP, Professor of Sociolinguistics in the School of English

 She has spent the last 20 years researching communication in businesses and organisations.
 Professor Mullany has published widely on this topic and has successfully delivered training and research-based consultancy to a wide range of businesses and organisations, from SMEs through to large multinationals.
 She has presented her professional communication research in a number of locations worldwide including New Zealand, Hong Kong, Canada, China, Brazil, Argentina, Poland, Spain and the UK.